Originally published in Polish on Signs.PL

 What benefits does the programmatic audio model provide?

 In Poland, 70% of consumers (22 million people) listen to the radio on a daily basis, and one in five Internet users regularly listen to podcasts.
-This means that widely understood audio is a medium with a huge, multi-channel range, and its diversity additionally increases its value.
-In contrast to visual media, the sound does not limit the performance of other activities.
+This means that audio is a medium with a huge, multi-channel range, and its diversity additionally increases its value.
+In contrast to visual media, audio does not limit the performance of other activities.
 Recipients can consume content anywhere, anytime, such as at work or at the gym.
 In addition, through audio advertisements, you can build an emotional bond with consumers through engaging content and evoke feelings that resonate with them.

-Combined with intelligent programming technology, the sound gives advertisers the opportunity to increase engagement at the individual recipient level.
+Combined with intelligent programming technology, audio gives advertisers the opportunity to increase engagement at the individual recipient level.
 By using details about the behavior of audiences that provide audio platforms, the creators of ads can real-time adjust the goals of the campaign to the specific habits of recipients to establish a deeper, personal relationship with them.
-For example, thanks to information about the history of listening, it is possible to determine when a given user usually activates an exercise playlist and send him messages adapted to this context.
+For example, thanks to information about the history of listening, it is possible to determine when a given user usually activates an exercise playlist and send them messages adapted to this context.

 Thanks to data and immediate targeting, audio advertising can not only be delivered in the addressable model, but also has the chance to become a fuel for higher returns on investment and a way to achieve desired results.
 For example, a retail client chooses a personalized KPI based on tangible, measurable results to increase the number of visitors to its flagship store.